mdzahidsa/healthcenter/README.md

 Microsoft SQL Server 2019
 Microsoft SQL Server Management Studio

-Open Visual studio 2022
-Run the project by double clicking on Health.sln which can be found in Health folder.

-The user must configure the connection string which can be found in appsettings.json file.

-  "ConnectionStrings": {
-    "HealthcenterConn": "Data Source=DELL\\SQLEXPRESS;Initial Catalog=HealthCenterDB;Integrated Security=true"
-  },

-Open MS SQL Server Management studio copy the server’s name and paste it at Data source.
-This must have  ” \\”.
-Initial Catalog should be your Database name.
-In this project it is HealthCenterDB.

-Create database name HealthCenterDB in the MS SQL Management studio then Run the script .sql file consisting of creation of tables and stored procedures .
 How we created a project visual studio project.
 Install --> Visual Studio 2022
 Create a new projet --> .Net Core Web API VERSION